 Security Devices and CCTV

-If your property is equipped with security cameras (CCTV) or recording devices, it's essential to comply with legal requirements and platform-specific guidelines.
-Following these regulations promotes transparency, protects guest privacy, and helps you stay compliant with the law.
+If your property is equipped with security cameras (CCTV) or recording devices, it's essential to comply with legal requirements and channel-specific guidelines.
+Following these regulations promotes transparency, protects privacy, and helps you stay compliant with the law.

 Where Can Security Devices Be Installed?